falexwolf/falexwolf.me/software.md

 title: Software

-The page lists open source software.
-Beyond what is listed, I have created and contributed to software for computational physics, causal inference, and to proprietary software for industry (machine learning, data science, data management, photovoltaics simulations).
+This page lists open source software.
+Beyond what is listed, I have created and contributed to unpublished software in industry (machine learning, data science & engineering, photovoltaics simulations) and academic research (computational physics, causal inference) for >12 years.

 ## Initial conception & development